-Scorpion flies got their name because the tail end of the adult male's abdomen is swollen and turns up to look like a scorpion (see above), but the insect is harmless.
+Scorpion flies got their name because the tail end of the adult male's abdomen is swollen and turns up to look like a scorpion's tail (see above), but the insect is harmless.
 The swelling is actually the genital capsule.
 The female (below) is similar, but with a slim, straight abdomen.
 Both have the beautiful wing pattern seen in the photograph below.
 They are also called hangflies, probably because of the characteristic way they hang off vegetation (see mating behaviour below) dropping to the ground to avoid predation.

 The adults are scavengers feeding on dead insects, rotting fruit, and even bird droppings.
 They prefer shady locations, and as they are weak fliers they tend to crawl about on vegetation.
 Although they are not common insects the shape of the head and the tail, if you find a male, makes them easy to recognise.

-Eggs are laid in the soil, and the larvae live in the soil where they scavenge in the soil and leaf litter eating vegetation as well as dead insects and invertebrates.
+Female scorpion flies lay their eggs in the soil, and the larvae live in the soil where they scavenge in the soil and leaf litter, eating vegetation as well as dead insects and invertebrates.
 The larvae have 3 pairs of thoracic (true) legs and 8 pairs of prolegs, so are caterpillar-like, but they loose their prolegs after the first moult.

-The swollen part of the male tail is actually the genital capsule (see above).
+The swollen part of the male scorpion fly tail is actually the genital capsule (see above).

 Although there are only 4 species in the British Isles, the females in the genus Panorpa are impossible to identify unless they are killed and dissected.
 As you can see from the drawing below they have large compound eyes and 3 ocelli, giving them good eyesight and making them difficult to capture.
 Panorpa sp. have a wingspan of 12 - 15 mm, and adults are common from June - August on bushes and in woods.